-- With respect to selections for candidates for the Scottish Parliament or Welsh Assembly, the NEC shall draw up a detailed procedural document in consultation with the Scottish or Welsh Executive Committee as appropriate, based on principles detailed in Clause I and Clause IV above - 2.
+- With respect to selections for candidates for the Scottish Parliament or National Assembly of Wales, the Scottish and Welsh Executive Committees shall draw up a detailed procedural document, based on principles detailed in Clause I and Clause IV above. - 2.
 The NEC shall also draw up detailed procedural guidance with respect to selections for the Greater London Authority or other such regional body in England, based on principles detailed in Clause I above.
 Regional selections boards, representative of the given area and reflecting a balance of CLPs and affiliates will administer the process.
 Regional/ national bodies must agree their procedures and timetable with a designated officer approved by the NEC. - 3.
-The NEC shall also draw up detailed procedural guidance with respect to selections for directly elected leaders of regional administrations and local authorities based on principles detailed in Clause I above.
-Regional (or Scottish or Welsh) selections board, representative of the given area and reflecting a balance of CLPs and affiliates, will also administer these processes. - 4.
-Any exceptions to rules 1-3 above can only be made with the approval of the NEC or an officer exercising the powers given to them by the NEC.
+The NEC, Scottish Executive Committee and Welsh Executive Committee shall also draw up detailed procedural guidance with respect to selections for directly elected leaders of regional administrations and local authorities based on principles detailed in Clause I above.
+Regional (or Scottish or Welsh) selections board, representative of the given area and reflecting a balance of CLPs and affiliates, will also administer these processes.

+4. Any exceptions to rules 1-3 above can only be made with the approval of the NEC or an officer exercising the powers given to them by the NEC.